xiuql/BDSIM4CEPC/manual/source/model_description.rst

 `outerMaterial`    material of magnet                      "iron"   no
 =================  ======================================  =======  ===========

+.. versionadded:: 0.7

+		  `magnetGeometryType` parameter allows different generic magnet geometry libraries to be used.
+Before, only cyclindrical geometry was available.
+		  Examples of other geometry types are described below.

 .. deprecated:: 0.65
 		`boxSize` - this is still accepted by the parser for backwards compatibility but users should use the `outerDiameter` keyword where possible.